traversaro/awesome-fmi/README.md

 ## FMI 3

-FMI 3.0  development is currently in beta phase.
-General information on the FMI 3.0 feature list can be found in https://fmi-standard.org/faq/, and the development is ongoing on the repo https://github.com/modelica/fmi-standard .
-You can find the latest, automatically generated version of the FMI 3.0 beta standard at https://fmi-standard.org/docs/3.0-dev/ .
+FMI 3.0  was recently released.
+General information on the FMI 3.0 feature list can be found in https://fmi-standard.org/faq/, and the standard text source can be found at https://github.com/modelica/fmi-standard .
+You can find the latest, automatically generated version of the FMI 3.0 standard at https://fmi-standard.org/docs/3.0-dev/ .

-**Warning: FMI 3.0 is still under heavy development, and most of the tools listed in the following they support it only in an experimental way.
+**Warning: FMI 3.0 was recently released, and most of the tools listed in the following they support it only in an experimental way.
 If you want stable tools, use FMI 2 for the time being.**

-Some of the projects listed in the previous section also have prototype support for FMI 3 beta:
+Some of the projects listed in the previous section also support for FMI 3 :
 - **Examples**:
-  - [Reference-FMUs](https://github.com/modelica/Reference-FMUs) : `3.0-beta.3` examples FMUs are available, including examples for new co-simulation features such as scheduled co-simulation and early return in co-simulation.
+  - [Reference-FMUs](https://github.com/modelica/Reference-FMUs) : `3.0` examples FMUs are available, including examples for new co-simulation features such as scheduled co-simulation and early return in co-simulation.
-  - [PMSFIT/FMI30TestFMUs](https://github.com/PMSFIT/FMI30TestFMUs) : Some examples FMUs based on the draft FMI 3.0 specificatiion are available, including features such as binary variables.
+  - [PMSFIT/FMI30TestFMUs](https://github.com/PMSFIT/FMI30TestFMUs) : Some examples FMUs based on the FMI 3.0 specification are available, including features such as binary variables.
 - **Python:**
-  - [fmpy](https://github.com/CATIA-Systems/FMPy) - experimental support for FMI `3.0-beta.3` is available.
+  - [fmpy](https://github.com/CATIA-Systems/FMPy) - support for FMI `3.0` is available.
 - **Julia:**
-  - [FMI.jl](https://github.com/ThummeTo/FMI.jl)  - experimental support for FMI `3.0-beta.3` is available
+  - [FMI.jl](https://github.com/ThummeTo/FMI.jl)  - experimental support for FMI `3.0` is work in progress
 - **Simulink:**
-  - [FMIKit-Simulink](https://github.com/CATIA-Systems/FMIKit-Simulink) - Experimental support for export of FMU `3.0-beta.3` is available in the `develop` branch.
+  - [FMIKit-Simulink](https://github.com/CATIA-Systems/FMIKit-Simulink) - Experimental support for export of FMU `3.0` is available in the `develop` branch.
 - **Formal models**
   - [FMI-VDM-Model](https://github.com/INTO-CPS-Association/FMI-VDM-Model) - [VDM](https://en.wikipedia.org/wiki/Vienna_Development_Method) formal models for the FMI3.0 specification.